davsaint89/PluginSigfox/README.md

 # SigfoxPlugin

+Recieve and decode data from Sigfox devices.

-It's a Python v3.7 program wich facilitates the communicacion between Sigfox and Ubidots by providing an API endpoint for Sigfox and a user code space for decoding the Sigfox hexadecimal message, then it provisions a Ubidots device with the decoded data.
+This plugin facilitates the communicacion between Sigfox and Ubidots by providing an API endpoint for Sigfox and a user code space for decoding the Sigfox hexadecimal message, then it provisions a Ubidots device with the decoded data.

 # Instalation

 In your Ubidots account go to Devices --> Plugins, click the plus sign, select the Sigfox plugin and click on the > button

+# Inputs

+Ubidots device Type: An Ubidots device type will be created and linked to this plugin.
+This allows you to make batch changes to all of the devices that receive data through this plugin.

 # Usage